 Farmers Insurance Exchange Update

-2012 was a good year for the Farmers Insurance Exchange.
-Farmers Insurance Exchange is one of the insurers comprising Farmers Insurance Group®.
+Farmers Insurance Exchange is one of the insurers comprising Farmers Insurance Group.
 Farmers Insurance Exchange along with Fire Insurance Exchange and Truck Insurance Exchange, and their subsidiaries and affiliates, provide automobile, homeowners, personal umbrella and business owners insurance.

-- The e-policy or electronic availability of policy documents have improved customer experience and continued to expand in popularity with our customers in 2012.
+- The e-policy or electronic availability of policy documents has improved customer experience and continued to expand in popularity with our customers in 2013.

 Privileged to Serve